-And that last part I especially love.
-MEET PEOPLE!
-You’re all there for the same thing!
-To witness the magic of spaceflight!
-Watching a rocket break Earth’s gravity and propel itself towards the heavens.
-Inspire each other and share the moment together.
+That last part is especially important: meet people.
+You are all there for the same thing – to witness the magic of spaceflight.
+To watch a rocket break Earth’s gravity and propel itself towards the heavens.
+To inspire each other and share the moment together.

-As a professional photographer, I agree.
-Sure, snap one picture with your phone or put a camera on a tripod and click it once.
-BUT don’t worry about your grainy cell phone picture and instead, take in the experience.
+As a former professional photographer, I agree with this.
+By all means, snap one picture with your phone or put a camera on a tripod and click it once.
+But do not worry about your grainy cell phone picture and instead, take in the experience.

-Pat o.
-Says “Be prepared for a spectrum of emotions!
+Pat o. said “Be prepared for a spectrum of emotions!
 The pre-launch hype, the chance for a disappointing scrub, the intensity when it actually launches, and the sadness when it’s over!”

-Fellow space journalist, Robin Seemangal says “Mosquito repellent.
+Fellow space journalist, Robin Seemangal suggested “Mosquito repellent.
 Lots and lots of mosquito repellent.
-And snacks”
+And snacks”.

-Holly recommends downloading a scanner app to listen to “Kennedy Space Center Communications” to get an accurate listen to the countdown and some of the launch prep.
+Holly recommended downloading a scanner app to listen to “Kennedy Space Center Communications” to get an accurate listen to the countdown and some of the launch prep.

-Cathy has a friendly reminder about trash “PLEASE pick up your trash!
+Cathy had a friendly reminder about trash – “PLEASE pick up your trash!
 KSC is in the middle of a federally protected wildlife area and people need to respect that.”

-And lastly, my favorite YouTube space show, TMRO, has the ultimate advice – “Don’t stand next to the rocket at liftoff.”
-Thanks guys
+Finally, my favorite YouTube space show, TMRO, had the ultimate advice – “Don’t stand next to the rocket at liftoff.”
+Thank you guys.

-So Tip number 4 is this: Get there, early, bring food, water, maybe a bike or two, some comfy chairs, sunscreen, patience pants and perhaps, leave your camera at home!
+Tip number 4: Get there early, bring food, water, maybe a bike or two, some comfy chairs, sunscreen, insect repellant, and perhaps leave your camera at home!

-I hope all of this information helps you be as prepared as humanly possible for the launch!
+I hope that all of this information helps you be as prepared as humanly possible for Space Coast launches.